 Chemical Fingerprint Region

 Semiconductor lasers, with their potential for efficient and compact operation are the ideal source for many applications including sensors, optical clocks, pump sources, data storage, and lidar.
 High efficiency operation and large wavelength tuning ranges are achievable, but the application space is constrained by power and pulse energy and pulse width limits.
-Techniques to improve the performance of semiconductor lasers will be investigated.
-The goal is the development of high power, single mode, highly efficient lasers for applications that currently require solid-state and fiber lasers.
-Development will include design and simulation, materials study, fabrication and device testing.
+Techniques to improve the performance of semiconductor lasers such as beam combining and beam quality improvement schemes are being investigated.
+The goal is the development of high power, single mode, pulsed, highly efficient lasers for applications that currently require solid-state and fiber lasers.

 Optofluidics, the combination of microfluidics, nanotechnology and photonics, offers some distinct advantages over current photonics technology: tunability, high index contrast, and dynamic system reconfiguration.
 Recent developments include switches, microscopes, reconfigurable lenses, and liquid core waveguides.
 Specifically, the group is interested in developing microfluidic devices for adaptive optics applications.
 The group is also interested in nonlinearities of nanoparticles in solution and lasers compatible with microfluidic devices.